-Initial feedback was sought in April - July 2015 from employers and providers on the suitability of and continuation of the SVQs levels 2 and 3 in Driving Goods Vehicles and the Modern Apprenticeships.
-The results of which were used to inform the main review of the SVQ levels 2 and 3.
+Initial feedback was sought in April - July 2015 from employers and providers on the suitability of and continuation of the SVQs levels at SCQF level 5 and 6 in Driving Goods Vehicles and the Modern Apprenticeships.
+The results of which were used to inform the main review of the SVQ levels at SCQF 5 and 6.
 Feedback supported withdrawing the level 2 SVQ Driving Goods Vehicles: motor cycle and cycle due to no take up since 2010 and therefore were not looked at.
-The other pathways, articulated and rigid had small numbers, the van pathway has been the most used at level 2.
-Therefore it was agreed that the units SFLDGV1,2,3,4,5,7,8 would be endorsed with the vehicle type van, rigid, articulated/drawbar so the certificate at Level 2 reflects what they have achieved.
-At Level 3 the same units would be endorsed with the vehicle type but the certificate will not reflect this in its title.
+At SCQF Level 6 the same units would be endorsed with the vehicle type but the certificate will not reflect this in its title.
 This was discussed and agreed with SQA Awarding Body, the providers and the industry.

-During May, June and July 2015 consultations were undertaken on the revised structure of the SVQs 2 and 3 and the content of the Apprenticeship Frameworks.
-This included an electronic survey which was circulated to a range of businesses as well as providers offering the Driving Goods Vehicles SVQs.
+During May, June and July 2015 consultations were undertaken on the revised structure of the SVQs and the content of the Apprenticeship Frameworks.
+This included an electronic survey which was circulated to a range of businesses as well as providers offering the SVQs.
 It was circulated through the main Trade Associations Scottish offices of Road Haulage Association and Freight Transport Association as well as the Scottish Road Haulage Group and the Trade Union.
 The Scottish representative for the Trade Unions was contacted through the MAG representative for Scottish Union Learning and asked for feedback.
 During this consultation SQA awarding and accreditation, SDS and Scottish Government were involved in the process.
 Lantra SSC also circulated it to a number of livestock and timber hauliers including First Milk and Mulller-Wisemans covering the liquid milk transport, Forestry Commission, National Farmers Union Scotland and the Animal Health and Welfare representative in Scottish Government.